Self-consistent microscopic calculations for electron captures on nuclei in core-collapse supernovae

 Due to its simplicity, many CCSNe simulations employ analytic parameterizations for EC rates, assuming that rates depend strongly on EC $Q$-values through a series of Fermi integrals and fit coefficients to shell-model calculations in the $pf$-region \cite{PhysRevLett.90.241102, PhysRevC.95.025805}.
 Such an approach omits detailed nuclear structure effects and has limited accuracy for neutron-rich nuclei where shell-model calculations are unavailable and extrapolations are necessary.
 Here, we compare our rates, $\langle \lambda_{ec}^{i, new} \rangle$, with the approximation from Ref. \cite{PhysRevC.95.025805}, $\langle \lambda_{ec}^{i, approx} \rangle$, averaged over the NSE distribution.
 The ratio between our NSE averaged rates and the approximation is shown in Fig. \ref{fig:fig1}(a)--(c) for three points along the CCSNe trajectory.
 Starting from the FT-pnRQRPA rate table \cite{library}, the rates are interpolated using monotonic splines as discussed in Ref. \cite{Sullivan_2016}.
 We observe that with increasing stellar density $\rho$, the distribution of nuclei shifts to higher mass.
-At $\rho = 10^{10}$ g/cm$^3$, the NSE composition is dominated by nuclei up to $Z \sim 40$, and our calculations indicate higher rates than the approximation for more neutron-rich nuclei.
+At $\rho = 10^{10}$ g/cm$^3$, the NSE composition is dominated by nuclei up to $Z \approx 40$, and our calculations indicate higher rates than the approximation for more neutron-rich nuclei.
 At $\rho = 10^{11}$ g/cm${}^3$, the ratio between the two rates for most nuclei is within one order of magnitude, with larger differences observed for more neutron-rich nuclei.
 Finally, at $\rho = 10^{12}$ g/cm${}^3$, the NSE composition reaches $N = 82$ region, and considerable differences between the FT-pnRQRPA rates and the approximation are obtained; for most of nuclei the new rates are larger, even up to 4 orders of magnitude for neutron-rich nuclei.
 The large discrepancy between the FT-pnRQRPA calculations and the approximation showcases a necessity to consider the rates within a microscopic framework, incorporating crucial effects of temperature on nuclear excitations.
 Another possible reason for the discrepancy is the significant contribution of FF transitions.
 In Fig. \ref{fig:fig1}(d)--(f), we display the percentage of FF transitions in the total rate.
 At $\rho = 10^{10}$ g/cm${}^3$, the EC rates are mostly dominated by allowed transitions.
 However, as the density increases to $10^{12}$ g/cm${}^3$, close to the neutrino trapping, the FF transitions dominate the rates for the whole NSE composition.
+In the following, we compare our rates with those from Ref. \cite{JUODAGALVIS2010454}, used in numerous forefront CCSNe simulations.
+Since the EC rates in Ref. \cite{JUODAGALVIS2010454} are presented in terms of the NSE-averaged total rate, we perform the NSE-averaging as in Eq. (\ref{eq:averaging}) and sum over all individual nuclei.
+The comparison of unscreened averaged EC rates is shown in Fig. \ref{fig:fig2}(a)--(b), for two CCSNe trajectories outlined in Ref. \cite{JUODAGALVIS2010454} and parameterized in terms of the electron chemical potential $\mu_e$.
+To better visualize the differences, we take the ratio between the respective NSE-averaged rates.
+The rates in Ref. \cite{JUODAGALVIS2010454} employ the quenching of GT strength of around $ 0.5$, while in this work we apply the quenching of around $ 0.64$, which should account for around 20\% difference between the rates.
+Sizable differences can be observed between the two rate sets, in particular up to $\mu_e \approx 10$ MeV, roughly corresponding to temperatures up to $T \approx 10$ GK and $\log_{10} \rho Y_e \approx 9$.
+The differences mainly originate from the fact that our rates are larger than the shell-model rates under these conditions for $pf$-shell nuclei.
+To better demonstrate this, we consider the comparison by using our FT-pnRQRPA rates and supplementing them with the shell-model rates where available.
+With this modification the combined FT-pnRQRPA+SM rates underestimate the rates from Ref. \cite{JUODAGALVIS2010454} up to $\mu_e \approx 25$ MeV for both progenitors.
+At higher temperatures and densities the NSE pool of nuclei goes beyond the $pf$-shell, and supplementing rates with shell-model data play no effect.
+At these conditions, the FT-pnRQRPA rates are mostly larger than the rates from Ref. \cite{JUODAGALVIS2010454} by up to a factor of 2.